 The first step to photographing wildlife is finding wildlife and one of the best ways to find wildlife is to look at wildlife location books.
 They will save you hours of frustration by sending you to the best locations to find wildlife.

 Finding wildlife doesn’t mean you will get eye catching images.
 Some of the very best wildlife photographers have put their professional secrets into some excellent books.
-Part two in this series is How To Photograph Wildlife, The Best Books.
+Part two in this series is How To Photograph Wildlife, The Best Books (link below).
 Be sure and read that article after you read this one.

 In the case of common wildlife, you don’t need a guidebook.
 If you are looking for squirrels you may not need to look any farther than your own back yard or the local park.
 But if you want to photograph something a little more exotic like Chachalacas or Green Jays, you need to know where to look for them (the southern tip of Texas).